-Prega News is a type of an at-home pregnancy test kit.
-This simple pregnancy kit is used to detect whether a female is pregnant or not.
-The kit is commercially sold at almost all medical facilities and stores.
+Prega News Pregnancy Test Kit is a type of an at-home pregnancy test kit.
+This simple pregnancy kit is used to detect whether a female/women is pregnant or not.
+The Prega News Pregnancy Test Kit is commercially sold at almost all medical facilities and stores.
 It is also readily available for purchase on various online portals.
 These pregnancy kits can be used at home to detect HCG (Human Chorionic Gonadotropin) content in the female’s urine which ascertains pregnancy.

 |Uses||Early detection of pregnancy|

 |Precautions:||Cleanliness, External Use Only|

 Prega News is a pregnancy test kit that is used to detect if a female is pregnant or not.
 It is a simple and non- invasive test, which can be used by any woman to get early detection of pregnancy.

 Inside a packet of Prega News, there is a testing strip, a dropper and silica granules.
 In order to use Prega News pregnancy kit, the following steps need to be taken:

 Prega News is a self-testing kit.
 It is a non- invasive technique to detect pregnancy in females by taking the morning urine sample.
 Prega News does not have any noted side effects on the health of an individual.

 Each packet of Prega News contains only 1 kit.
 It should be noted here that it is a pregnancy test kit for self-testing and only meant for external use.
 Each Prega News kit is meant to be used for just once and should be disposed of after getting the test results.
-This Prega News kit is used for detection of pregnancy and can be used to detect pregnancy as soon as a female skips her periods.
+This Prega News kit is used for detection of pregnancy and can be used to check pregnancy as soon as a female skips her periods.

 Prega News is a pregnancy test kit that is used for early detection of pregnancy.
 The Prega News kit contains: